north-numerical-computing/anymatrix/readme.md

 - core/collatz
 - core/hess_sublu
+- core/milnes
 - core/pick
 - Hadamard matrix of Edelman and Friedman: anymatrix('hadamard/hadamard',16,9)

 ## Quick start

+### Installation

+Clone the repository and add the root directory anymatrix/ to the MATLAB search path.

 ### Inspect and generate a matrix